yuxi-liu-wired/cheela/src/dragonsegg/god20.md

 "What do you mean!"
 Hard-Rock protested.
 "I am too old for sex.
 All I want to do is tend my eggs."

 However, when Pink-Eyes brought down the Blessing of Bright on the worshiping clan, Hard-Rock felt a sexual surge that was more intense than the best experience of his youth.
 His body thinned and his eyes stared out from extended stems as his topside was bathed in the warming beam.
-Then&mdash;just at the end of the Blessing&mdash;Hard-Rock, his eyes gazing upward at the Eyes in pleasure, saw a faint glimmering beam of deep-colored light pouring down upon him.
+Then---just at the end of the Blessing---Hard-Rock, his eyes gazing upward at the Eyes in pleasure, saw a faint glimmering beam of deep-colored light pouring down upon him.

 "I see it!
 I see it!!"
 Hard-Rock shouted.
 "I believe!
 I believe!!"